 Cannabis has been cultivated outdoors for thousands of years, but before you go putting a seedling into the soil, it’s best to know how the process works and under what conditions outdoor growth is most successful.

 Growing outdoors is a great option for those new to cannabis cultivation or people seeking a more natural environment for their plants.
-Outdoor gardens are cost-effective as they do not need expensive environmental controls and require few resources to get started.
+Outdoor gardens are cost-effective, do not need expensive environmental controls, and require few resources to get started.

-When growing outdoors, cannabis is exposed to the sun’s full spectrum of light.
+When growing outdoors, the sun’s full spectrum of light makes a world of difference.
 Each part of the light spectrum contributes to the growth and development of the molecules that make up the resulting plant, including terpenes and cannabinoids.
-Outdoor growers choose this cultivation method in order to maximize natural light exposure.
+Plus, without the constraints of ceiling height and indoor square footage, plants can really spread their wings, so to speak.
+Outdoor growers often choose this cultivation method in order to maximize natural light exposure and their yearly harvest.

-However, outdoors cultivators must battle the natural elements which can potentially diminish the overall yield or reduce the quality.
+However, outdoors cultivators must also battle the natural elements, which can potentially diminish the overall yield or reduce the quality of the crop.
 The many factors that outdoor growers must take into consideration include diminishing light on a cloudy or rainy day, the potential to be invaded by a wide variety of pests, and the limitation to one growing season per year.